jbferet/prospect/paper/paper.md

 transmittance, or from reflectance or transmittance only.
 `prospect` provides latest advances in terms of model version and inversion procedures to the leaf spectroscopy community.
+`prospect` is coupled with the canopy model SAIL through the R package [`prosail`](https://jbferet.gitlab.io/prosail/index.html).
+`prosail` is dedicated to applications focusing on Earth observation imagery analysis and allows simulation of canopy reflectance for multispectral and hyperspectral sensors.
+Hybrid inversions based on physical modeling and machine learning are also implemented in `prosail` to assess vegetation traits from imagery data.

 # Availability